CephalofairGames/merc-packs-faq/index.md

 **When are these characters unlocked?** These are considered Starter Classes, and are available immediately, unless you decide otherwise.

-**Which games can these characters be used in?** Mercenary Pack characters are compatible with any game in the series.
-Their solo scenarios, however, require the characters' "home" game components - Jaws of the Lion for Anaphi; Gloomhaven Second Edition for Hail and Cassandra; and Frosthaven for Satha.
+**Which games can these characters be used in?** These Mercenary Packs are designed to meet the same standard of balance found in Frosthaven and Gloomhaven (2025, or Second Edition).
+When using these characters with the original Gloomhaven game, players may find that certain scenarios are slightly easier or more difficult depending on scenario/classes being played due to this revised and rebalanced system.

 ### <a name="page_02" class="page-number">1.1</a> Anaphi